 Kentucky was allotted nearly $70 million in federal funding through the Bipartisan Infrastructure Law to expand EV chargers over the next five years.
 The creation and update of the EV Infrastructure Deployment Plan are requirements to unlocking funding to build infrastructure along Alternative Fuel Corridors.

-Goal | Performance Metric | Five-Year Target |
+| Goal | Performance Metric | Five-Year Target |

-A corridor-based EV charging system that supports interstate and regional travel | System miles covered by EV charging stations that meet the standards outlined in this plan | >800 miles |
+| A corridor-based EV charging system that supports interstate and regional travel | System miles covered by EV charging stations that meet the standards outlined in this plan | >800 miles |

-A local EV network that serves Kentucky’s communities and travelers | Number of residents and employees within 15 and 50 miles of EV charging stations installed using NEVI funds | TBD as Part of Implementation Process |
+Number of residents and employees within 15 and 50 miles of EV charging stations installed using NEVI funds |

-A comprehensive system that supports transportation choices for all of Kentucky’s residents | Number of rural and Justice40 residents within 15 and 50 miles of EV charging stations installed using NEVI funds | TBD as Part of Implementation Process |
+Number of rural areas and and/or disadvantaged socioeconomic areas within 15 and 50 miles of EV charging stations installed using NEVI funds |

-An interconnected, reliable, and resilient vehicle fueling system that can adapt to changes in market conditions and transportation technologies | Percent operational time for EV charging stations installed using NEVI funds. | >97% Uptime |
+| An interconnected, reliable, and resilient vehicle fueling system that can adapt to changes in market conditions and transportation technologies | Percent operational time for EV charging stations installed using NEVI funds. | >97% Uptime |

-A transportation system that reduces tailpipe emissions and promotes clean air in Kentucky | Number of registered BEVs in the state of Kentucky. | TBD as Part of Implementation Process |
+| A transportation system that reduces tailpipe emissions and promotes clean air in Kentucky | Number of registered BEVs in the state of Kentucky. | TBD as Part of Implementation Process |

 KYTC issued a Request for Information (RFI) to gain input from potential market participants across various sectors concerning the planning, deployment, operation and maintenance of the DCFCs and Electric Vehicle Supply Equipment (EVSE) in Kentucky.